 But I could not see why I should have to pay so much for my hosting on a month by month basis.
 When there are still places like SiteGround, offering me web hosting for about $3.95, per month over the next 3 years.

-Also, I’ll admit I was also interested to put SiteGround through more rigorous testing.
+Also, I’ll admit I was also interested to put SiteGround through more rigorous testing than I’ve done previously.
 To see if SiteGround was as good as people say.

 So, I made the switch from Bluehost’s basic plan to SiteGround’s StartUp plan.